What is New and What is Different

 Cloud Manager has evolved as a self-service portal where the main components of AEM as a Cloud Service can be created and configured:

 - Creating and managing new programs.
+Refer to Understanding Programs and Program Types for more details.

 - Creating and managing the AEM environments within these programs.
+Refer to Managing Environments for more details.

 - Creating and managing the pipelines for deploying the customer code and the related configuration to a specific environment.
+Refer to Configuring your CI-CD Pipeline for more details.

 - Being notified of important lifecycle events for these components (for example, product updates).